mmerkin/Melanism/README.md

 bwa-mem2 index <in.fasta>
 ```
 2) Edit the script run_map_reads.sh by replacing the variables at the top
-3) Run the script to map, filter and index the reads, producing bam and bam.bai files
+3) Run the script to produce filtered bam and bam.bai files

+### Produce vcf file

+WIP

 # Isolation-by-distance (IBD)